syne-tune/syne-tune/docs/source/tutorials/basics/basics_asha.rst

 top 1/3.

-There are two variants of *asynchronous successive halving (ASHA)*, with different requirements on the back-end.
+There are two variants of *asynchronous successive halving (ASHA)*, with different requirements on the backend.
 In the *stopping* variant, a trial reaching a rung level is stopped and discarded if ``continue = False``, otherwise it is allowed to continue.
 If there is not enough data at a rung, the trial continues by default.
-The back-end needs to be able to stop jobs at random times.
+The backend needs to be able to stop jobs at random times.

 In the *promotion* variant, a trial reaching a rung level is always paused,